 - Conviction or juvenile court action for drug related violations.

 A habitual offender's license may be barred if you are guilty of three or more particular violations during a six year period.
 You may also be considered a habitual offender if you accumulate six or more moving violations in two years.
 Speeding tickets for the above will only be taken into account if you are going 15mph or more above the speed limit.
 If you continue to drive after being barred and are caught, you may face a jail term of two years.
-More information can be found here
+More information can be found here.

 WHAT TO DO IF YOUR IOWA DRIVER'S LICENSE IS SUSPENDED

 Having your Iowa driver's license suspended is a serious matter, and it is essential to adhere to State law in the event that your license is suspended.
-If you believe your license may be suspended due to one of the reasons listed above it is advisable to speak with a traffic ticket lawyer
+If you believe your license may be suspended due to one of the reasons listed above it is advisable to speak with a traffic ticket lawyer or a DUI-DWI lawyer.

 The most important things to be aware of following a license suspension are: